fru-old/jsdoc-at-examples/readme.md

 @Examples
 =========

-Use the @examples JSDoc tag to write small tests in your code.
+Use the @examples JSDoc tag to write wonderfully concise tests in your code.
 Simple examples are worth a thousand words so here goes:

 ```javascript
 /**